Winter Horse Care Guide: How to Keep Your Horse Warm, Healthy and Comfortable

 - Elevate water troughs slightly and ensure any overflow drains away from the standing area.

-Leg & Hoof Care
+Winter Leg and Hoof Care for Horses

 Winter means wet, and that often means mud fever risks.
 Be sure to check your horse’s legs daily and keep them as dry as possible.